Objective

 2. Have students think of laws related to those life events, and label them underneath the line.
 Some examples include:

-3. Discuss the resulting line and laws.
+3. Discuss the resulting line and the laws.

 KEY QUESTIONS